w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 *Digitalization* is a journey that involves three main dimensions

-- Moving from A to B is a multi-year process made of intermediate goals
+- Moving from A to B is a multi-year process made up of intermediate goals
 - Each of which must be *feasible*
   - Solves a company's pain and brings value
   - Can be accomplished in a limited time range (typically less than one year)